jundalisay/superblist/content/en/superphysics/principles/chapter-03.md

 - These inherent properties are called its *dharma* or true nature. <!-- Unlike nature which si -->
 - The inherent property of a unique idea or object is called **svadharma**

+This law explains the principles in various sciences, such as:
+- The mind having only one thought at a time in Psychology
+- The Pauli Exclusion Principle in Physics
+- A territory having only one state in Politics

 ## Uniqueness Leads to All Movement in Existence